rasmusab/beepr/readme.md

 ### Arguments

-`sound`  character string or number specifying what sound to be played.
+`sound`  character string or number specifying what sound to be played by either specifying one of the built in sounds or specifying the path to a wav file.
 The default is 1.
 Possible sounds are:

 1. "ping"
 2. "coin"